hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_3/lectures_from_colombo_to_almora/137_the_sages_of_india.md

 go!
 Without the sanction of Europeans how can Krishna live?
 He cannot!
 In the Mahabharata there is no mention of the Gopis except in one or two places, and those not very remarkable places.
-In the prayer of Draupadi there is mention of a Vrindaban life, and in the speech of Shishupâla there is again mention of this Vrindaban.
+In the prayer of Draupadi there is mention of a Vrindaban life, and in the speech of Shishupāla there is again mention of this Vrindaban.
 All these are interpolations!
 What the Europeans do not want: must be thrown off.
 They are interpolations, the mention of the Gopis and of Krishna too!
 Well, with